Namco Anthology: Reception

 Namco Anthology 2 was ranked as the tenth best-selling game in Japan during the month of October 1998.
 The two have sold a combined 62,607 copies in its lifetime; 26,130 for Anthology 1 and 36,477 for Anthology 2.
-Famitsu staff believed Anthology 1 those that didn't grow up with the games included wouldn't enjoy it, and only Conqueror's Continent would be attractive to new players.
+Famitsu staff believed Anthology 1 those that didn't grow up with the games included wouldn't enjoy it, and only Sangokushi II would be attractive to new players.
 Staff also believed the collection was inferior to the Namco Museum series in the aspect its games can easily be obtained on their original platforms, where as most games in Namco Museum are hard to get ahold of.
-Grégoire Hellot of Joypad thought Conqueror's Conquest was the best title, but was inferior to similar tactical games such as Super Robot Wars.
+Grégoire Hellot of Joypad thought Sangokushi II was the best title, but was inferior to similar tactical games such as Super Robot Wars.
 He didn't think the other three appealed to import gamers, and have long since been usurped by titles of better quality.